ipggb/configs/README.md

 ---
 ##### Icon Theme 🔵
-I use `Adwaita` which is default GTK theme, so there's no need to install.
+I use `papirus-icon-theme` which is installed while running *setup.sh*.

 ---
 ##### Pacman optimizations 📦